jlengstorf/lengstorf.com/content/posts/08-not-a-phony/index.md

 ## I Am NOT a Phony

-I am not the smartest guy in the world.
+I am not the smartest person in the world.
 I don't know the most things about anything.
 There are much smarter people, much more experienced people, much better-looking people, much funnier people.